KurumiFT/Devote/README.md

 ## What is this Devote inspired by?

-Many solutions interested me from Sleitnik and many other grandiose developers such as Evaera and so on.
+Many solutions interested me from Sleitnick and many other grandiose developers such as Evaera and so on.
 A lot of cool things are also implemented in the world of Web development.

 A lot of ideas that need to be implemented come straight from my Wishlist, which only increase in number every day of routine development.